-The Great Resignation is real and it took no one by surprise.
-At least no one working in IT, where everything is so dynamic and volatile.
+The Great Resignation is real and it took no one by surprise, and in this article we will tackle why you should choose Bytex over freelancing in this economy.
+No one working in IT, where everything is so dynamic and volatile, was shocked about this trend.
 Being ready for change is one of the cornerstones of this industry, and a massive movement dedicated to empowering high performing professionals to achieve their full potential was long due, if we’re completely honest.

 The truth is that this paradigm shift has changed the balance of power between companies and individuals, showing once more that excellence is a result of people through software, not of software in itself.
 Which takes me right to my first point:

 A company ‘in itself’ stripped of its people is nothing but a bunch of empty desks and a very sad office building.
 Personally, I’m extremely happy that movements like this Great Resignation even exist, because they force companies to put their employees in the center of their activity.
 As it should be.

 But perhaps more importantly, I’m happy because only a fraction of the professionals who’ve decided to quit their jobs overnight actually intentionally wish to become freelancers.
 For the most cases, people just want to be respected and encouraged to evolve.